 Can You Treat Glaucoma During Cataract Surgery?

 Did you know that it’s possible to develop glaucoma and cataracts at the same time?
 When that happens, and your vision is at stake, your eye doctor may recommend addressing both conditions during one procedure.
+Treating both conditions with one procedure can help you attain better vision and healthier eyes.
+Keep reading to learn more about cataracts and glaucoma and how to treat glaucoma during cataract surgery!

 What are Cataracts?

 A cataract is the clouding of the natural lens in the eye.
 It occurs when proteins in the eye clump together on the lens, making it difficult to see.
+The most common cause of cataracts is aging.
+Besides aging, you can also develop cataracts early for other reasons like the following risk factors:

 • A serious eye injury